-- (a) Sole voting and investment power - (b) Shared voting and investment power - (c) Sole voting and shared investment power - (4) The 1,129,158 includes 528,364 shares of Class B Common Stock held subject to a Shareholder's Agreement among Daniel K. Frierson, his wife, two of their five children (including D. Kennedy Frierson, Jr., his son) and certain family trusts which hold Class B Common Stock, pursuant to which Daniel K. Frierson has been granted a proxy to vote such shares.
-The Shareholder's Agreement relates only to shares of Class B Common Stock held by each of the parties to the agreement.
-Pursuant to the agreement Daniel K. Frierson is granted a proxy to vote such shares of Class B Common Stock so long as they remain subject to the agreement.
-The Class B Common Stock is convertible on a share for share basis into shares of Common Stock; however, upon conversion such shares are no longer subject to the agreement.
-Nevertheless, the parties to the agreement may be deemed to be members of a "group" for purposes of Section 13(d) of the act and for purposes of reporting beneficial ownership of the Common Stock of The Dixie Group, Inc., and accordingly Daniel K. Frierson, and the other parties to the agreement have jointly filed a report on Schedule 13(d) reporting beneficial ownership of the Common Stock which they own. - (5) Jeffrey L. Gendell. has reported the beneficial ownership of an aggregate of 1,446,782 shares of Common Stock for which he has 1,399,547 shared voting power and 1,399,547 shared dispositive power and 47,235 sole voting and sole dispositive power (with Tontine Asset Associates, LLC).
-The reported information is based upon the Schedule 13G filed by Tontine Asset Associates, LLC and Mr. Gendell, managing member of Tontine Asset Associates, LLC, with the Securities and Exchange Commission on February 11, 2022.
+- (4) The 1,121,129 includes 520,335 shares of Class B Common Stock held by the group comprised of Daniel K. Frierson, his wife, two of their five children (including D. Kennedy Frierson, Jr., his son) and certain family trusts which hold Class B Common Stock.
+Such shares were held pursuant to a Shareholder Agreement among the parties, which has not been renewed following its expiration in 2023.
+The Class B Common Stock held by the parties is convertible on a share for share basis into shares of Common Stock.
+Because of the unity of interests of the parties (and their intention to vote as a group) at the annual meeting, they may be deemed to be members of a "group" for purposes of Section 13(d) of the act and for purposes of reporting beneficial ownership of the Common Stock (and Class B Common Stock) of The Dixie Group, Inc., and accordingly Daniel K. Frierson, and the other parties to the agreement have jointly filed a report on Schedule 13(d) reporting beneficial ownership of the Common Stock (and Class B Common Stock) which they own. - (5) Jeffrey L. Gendell. has reported the beneficial ownership of an aggregate of 1,446,782 shares of Common Stock for which he has 1,391,473 shared voting power and 1,391,473 shared dispositive power and 47,235 sole voting and sole dispositive power (with Tontine Asset Associates, LLC).
+The reported information is based upon the Schedule 13G filed by Tontine Asset Associates, LLC and Mr. Gendell, managing member of Tontine Asset Associates, LLC, with the Securities and Exchange Commission on February 13, 2024.

 - (6) Hodges Capital Holdings, Inc., Craig Hodges, Hodges Capital Management, Inc., Hodges Fund, Hodges Small Intrinsic Value Fund, and First Dallas Securities, Inc. has reported beneficial ownership of an aggregate of 1,385,900 shares of Common Stock.
 Hodges Capital Holdings, Inc. reports having shared voting power of 1,127,845 and 1,385,900 shared dispositive power.
 The reported information is based upon the Schedule 13G filed by Hodges Capital Holdings, Inc. with the Securities and Exchange Commission on February 2, 2021. - (7) Robert E. Shaw has reported the beneficial ownership of an aggregate of 1,125,000 shares of Common Stock for which he has 1,125,000 shared voting power and 1,125,000 shared dispositive power.
-The reported information is based upon the Schedule 13G filed by Mr. Shaw with the Securities and Exchange Commission on January 25, 2023. - (8) Mr. William F. Blue's beneficial ownership may be summarized as follows:
+The reported information is based upon the Schedule 13G filed by Mr. Shaw with the Securities and Exchange Commission on January 25, 2024. - (8) Mr. William F. Blue's beneficial ownership may be summarized as follows: